stockyard & port operation

-- Constructed using 10,500 Core-Loc units designed to be able to absorb the wave energy generated by a one in 100-year cyclone event
+- Approximately 10,500 Core-Loc units are individually placed around the breakwater, which is designed to be able to refract the wave energy generated by a one in 100-year cyclone event.

 - Four barges are used, with carrying capacity ranging from 12,000 to 14,000 tonnes each.